ashwin2000/ashwin2000.github.io/aboutme.md

 - Machine Learning
 - Crypto

 I am currently working on optimisation algorithms for supply chain problems.
 I have previously worked in the domain of Structural Graph Theory.
+I will soon be joining Amazon as a Software Development Engineer Intern.